worldbank/pti_on_colab/README.md

 None.

 ## Contributors:
-- Eigo Tateishi (transplanting the original to the Colab ver) / No longer working on this repo/project.
+- `Eigo Tateishi` (transplanting the original to the Colab ver) / No longer working on this repo/project.
-- Grace Doherty (the original coder) / No longer working on this repo/project.
+- `Grace Doherty` (the original coder) / No longer working on this repo/project.
-- Walker Kosmidou-Bradley (expert input) / Contact person
+- `Walker Kosmidou-Bradley` (project leader, expert input) / Contact person

 The World Bank (2024)